Shirmohammad-Ta/sentiment-analyzer/README.md

 └── LICENSE
 ```

-##  License
+## 📄 License

-This repository is released under the MIT License.
+This project is licensed under the MIT License.